ignatandrei/NetCoreUsefullEndpoints/README.md

 8. Connection details ( remote ip address, local ip address...)
 9. Shutdown( and forced) the app ( use await app.RunAsync(UsefullExtensions.UsefullExtensions.cts.Token);
 10. See the start date of the application
+11. See the list of Hosted services / start all / stop all

 # Usage
 Add this reference to your csproj in .NET 6